 Play Days: Textile art installation

-The artist, Connie Flynn, has been researching playtime memories from the children who went to Rainham Hall nursery and collecting ideas listed on our ‘Recollecting your nursery days’ exhibition sheets.
-Using recycled red children's aprons, Connie, will reflect and represent memories of play.
-The installation will set against the backdrop of the Hall and our latest exhibition.
-Our standard admission applies.
+The artist, Connie Flynn, researched playtime memories from the children who went to Rainham Hall nursery and collected ideas listed on our ‘Recollecting your nursery days’ exhibition sheets.
+Using recycled red children's aprons, Connie reflected and represented memories of play.
+The installation was set against the backdrop of the Hall, temporarily part of the exhibition.

 About the artist

-Connie has a formal teacher training a B.A.
-(Hons) Art and Education, Post Graduate qualification in Art Therapy.
-Has extensive experience of residencies, school and community contexts, working with all ages and abilities.
-She recently completed a B.A.
-(Hons) Contemporary Textiles in Shetland, as a way of learning new skills to combine with other techniques.
-She finished her third year of the degree with a distinction.
+Connie has formal teacher training, a BA (Hons) Art and Education, and Post Graduate qualification in Art Therapy, as well as extensive experience of residencies, school and community contexts, working with all ages and abilities.
+She recently completed a second BA (Hons), gaining a distinction in Contemporary Textiles in Shetland, as a way of learning new skills to combine with other techniques.